justinhenricks/project-greenberg/README.md

-# First Time VIP Customers Expreess Shipping Discount
+# First Time VIP Customers Express Shipping Discount

 This is a demonstration proof of concept for a Shopify shipping discount function.